Documents Needed for Claiming HRA Exemption in FY 2024-25

 Landlord’s name and address

-Most companies provide a standard HRA declaration form, which employees need to fill out and submit along with supporting documents like rent receipts and rental agreements.
-Some employers also allow online submission through HR portals.
+Most organizations provide a standard HRA declaration form.
+Employees should fill it out accurately and attach supporting documents like rent receipts and the rental agreement.
+In many cases, declarations can also be submitted digitally via HR portals.

-If any discrepancies are found, employers may request additional proof or reject the exemption request.
+If discrepancies arise, employers may ask for clarifications, additional documents, or reject the claim.

 Additional Supporting Documents